-Healthy Kids, Healthy Families® (HKHF) is part of HCSC’s ongoing commitment to the health and well-being of the children and families across the states in which we operate.
-Throughout 2016, more than 2.5 million children were impacted as a result of our investments in nonprofit organizations that offer sustainable, measurable programs in the following areas:
+Healthy Kids, Healthy Families (HKHF) is part of Health Care Service Corporation’s ongoing commitment to the health and well-being of the children and families across the states in which we operate.
+Throughout 2020, more than 400,000 people were impacted as a result of our investments in nonprofit organizations that offer sustainable, measurable programs in these areas:

-We welcome the opportunity to partner with nonprofit organizations that share our goals, and we invite you to view the grants section of this page to learn more about how we can collaborate and to read about the programs supported through this effort.
-You are welcome to contact us or visit our Social Responsibility Report to view our most recent updates and activities through this initiative.
-We look forward to hearing from you.
+We welcome the opportunity to partner with nonprofit organizations that share our goals, and we invite you to visit our grants page to learn more about how we collaborate and to read about the programs supported through this effort.
+Contact us or visit our Making an Impact page to learn more about our most recent updates and activities through this initiative.

-Examples of major partners in each of our focus areas include:
+Examples of major partners and programs in our focus areas include:

-Through our partnership with the American Lung Association of the Upper Midwest, we work directly with health centers to improve the quality of care for children with asthma by engaging providers, community leaders and educators, resulting in improved long-term care outcomes.
+Through our partnership with the American Lung Association, we work directly with health centers to improve the quality of care for children with asthma by engaging providers, community leaders and educators, resulting in improved long-term care outcomes.

-Whether it’s building a playground in Houston with Avenue CDC, or supporting Chicago’s bike-sharing program and Maggie Daley Park, we are committed to providing safe places to walk, run, bike and play.
+Whether it’s transforming a dirt field into a playground in Montana, supporting a new riverfront park in Tulsa or sponsoring Chicago’s bike-sharing program, we are committed to providing safe places to walk, run, bike and play.

-We partner with 23 local food banks and other key organizations in our communities to eliminate food insecurity and remove barriers to adequate nutrition.
+We partner with Feeding America to support 26 local food banks and other key organizations in our communities to eliminate food insecurity and remove barriers to adequate nutrition.

 If your organization shares our goal of improving the health and wellness of children and their families through nutrition, physical activity, disease prevention and management or supporting safe environments, we invite you to apply online.

-In addition to aligning with one or more of our four areas of focus, the following criteria are required for review of all grant proposals:
+In addition to aligning with one or more of our four areas of focus, we require criteria for review of all grant proposals:

 - The organization must hold a 501(c)(3) tax status

-- The grant must directly impact individuals in one of the following states: Illinois, Montana, New Mexico, Oklahoma or Texas
+- The grant must directly impact individuals in one of these states: Illinois, Montana, New Mexico, Oklahoma or Texas

 - The program must be measurable and demonstrate how the goals will be met as defined in the grant proposal

-Click here to review a sample application.
-(Please note each application may be slightly different, and there will be drop down boxes in the actual application that cannot be shown in the example.)
+Review a sample application.
+(Note: each application may be slightly different, and there will be drop down boxes in the actual application that cannot be shown in the example.)

-Click here to review the questions collected during outcomes reporting.
-(Please note, grantees will not be contacted about this online form until Q4 following the year funding was provided.
+Review the questions collected during outcomes reporting.
+(Note: grantees will not be contacted about this online form until Q4 following the year funding was provided.
 The form will be posted to the account used to apply for funding; grantees will not submit answers in a Microsoft Word document.)